cognifog-eu/iot-edge-gw/README.md

 (A comprehensive description of **B. K3S installation** step can be found at https://www.padok.fr/en/blog/raspberry-kubernetes.
 In addition, here is the official rancher documentation to install k3s: https://docs.k3s.io/quick-start)

-## C. Installation of the IoT Edge Gateway manifest files
+## C. IoT Edge Gateway toolkit
-The current version of the IoT Edge Gateway consists of a set of applications split into different files (YAML manifests) to be deployed by using K3S.
-All of them are available in the `/manifests` folder of this repository:
+The IoT Edge Gateway can be populated with a toolkit of open-source applications, which are deployed via K3S.
+The corresponding deployment files (YAML manifests) of each application are available in the `/manifests` folder of this repository:
 - **Home Assistant**: Open-source home automation platform that allows users to control and manage various smart devices and services (https://www.home-assistant.io/)
   - `home-assistant-deploy.yaml`: Home Assistant deployment file (`stable` release, validated at 13/02/2024 for 2024.2.1 version)
   - `home-assistant-service.yaml`: Home Assistant service file